-iCo is actively looking to identify and acquire the rights to products that have a previous clinical history with potential for ophthalmic uses. iCo then employs various drug delivery technologies, re-doses or reformulates these existing products in order to enable ocular administration and gain additional intellectual property coverage for the product.
-This strategy enables partners to maximize the value of their existing assets with minimal risk of cross use / cross pricing issues.
+iCo is opportunistically looking for available assets that have a previous clinical history. iCo employs various drug delivery technologies, re-doses and/or reformulates existing products in order to enable optimal administration and gain additional intellectual property coverage for the asset.
+This strategy enables partners to maximize the value of their existing assets with minimal risk of cross use or cross pricing issues.

 iCo Therapeutics is currently engaged in partnership arrangements with Isis Pharmaceuticals, MedImmune (a division of Astra Zeneca), Immune Pharmaceuticals and the University of British Columbia.